Th33-L1ght/Moonflow-Monitor/README.md

 1. In the Firebase Console, navigate to the **Build** section in the left menu.
 2. Click on **Firestore Database**.

 **Important:** The database will appear empty at first.
 As you use the app, "collections" of data will appear automatically.
 For example, after you add your first child, a `children` collection will be created.
+After you submit feedback through the app, a `feedback` collection will appear here as well.